Storage FAQ#

 #> path-to-cache-dir

-What happens if I move the .lndb file around?#
+What happens if I move the SQLite .lndb file around?#

 The SQLite file has to remain in the default storage location of the instance.